keboola/developers-docs/extend/docker/running.md

 their limits described in their documentation.

 The parameters `-e` define [environment variables](/extend/common-interface/environment/).
-When entering enviroment variables on command line, take care NOT to put any spaces around `=`
+When entering environment variables on command line, do NOT put any spaces around `=`

 ### Test it
 Use a [sample data folder](/extend/docker/data-parameters.zip), extract it into your *host folder* and try running:

     docker run --volume=/Users/JohnDoe/data/:/data --memory=8192m --cpu-shares=1024 --net=bridge -e KBC_RUNID=123456789 -e KBC_PROJECTID=123 -e KBC_DATADIR=/data/ -e KBC_CONFIGID=test-78 quay.io/keboola/docs-docker-example-parameters

-You should see output:
+You should see the following output:

     All done